nofitsegal/nofitsegal.github.io/_posts/2024-12-07-Extrapolation_in_Conditional_Generation_of_Molecules.md

 </div>
 <figure align="center">
 <figcaption class="figure-caption text-center mt-3">
-        Top: all generated molecules in a gif.
-The left two images show examples of invalid molecules with supposedly OOD \\(\alpha\\) values.
-On the right is the single valid molecule, which is not OOD.
+        Top: All generated molecules are shown in the GIF.
+The left two images display examples of invalid molecules with supposedly OOD isotropic polarizability values, while the right image shows the single valid molecule, which is not OOD
     </figcaption>
 </figure>